Large tree growing in a forested area next to a path.

 Meet the Declaration Act Secretariat

-Priscilla Sabbas-Watts/ c̓aʔaa
+Priscilla Sabbas-Watts | c̓aʔaa

 Priscilla’s traditional name is c̓aʔaa [sah-ah], which comes from the word c̓aʔaas, meaning to strip cedar from the cedar tree.
 She is from the Hiškʷiiʔatḥ (Hesquiaht) on the West Coast of Vancouver Island.
 Hiškʷiiʔatḥ is one of fourteen nations of the Nuučaan̓uƛ (Nuuchahnulth).

-Priscilla is the Assistant Deputy Minister, Legislative Transformation and Engagement with the Declaration Act Secretariat.
+Priscilla is the acting Deputy Minister of the Declaration Act Secretariat.
 Within this role she plays a fundamental role supporting cross-government efforts to work in consultation and cooperation with Indigenous Peoples to align laws with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) as per section 3 of the Declaration on the Rights of Indigenous Peoples Act.
 Priscilla has served as a public servant for the past 20 years holding positions both within her Nation and within the provincial public service.
 She has previously served both as an elected councillor for Hesquiaht, and Vice President of the Nuu-chah-nulth Tribal Council.
 Within the BC Public Service Priscilla has held roles in the Ministry of Indigenous Relations and Reconciliation, the Ministry of Children and Family Development, and the BC Public Service Agency.
 Most recently she was the Executive Director of the Equity Diversity and Inclusion Branch at the BC Public Service Agency.

 Priscilla lives in c̓išaaʔatḥ (Tseshaht) and Hupačasath territory in the Alberni Valley with her husband and three children.